open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Jaeger/ApacheThrift/README.md

-# Open Telemetry - Jaeger Exporter - Apache Thrift
+# OpenTelemetry - Jaeger Exporter - Apache Thrift

 This folder contains a stripped-down fork of the [ApacheThrift 0.13.0.1](https://www.nuget.org/packages/ApacheThrift/0.13.0.1) library from